 The Global Recycled Standard (GRS) is an internationally recognised textile standard for products made from recycled materials.

-The aim is to increase the proportion of recycled materials.
-If a product consists of at least 50% certified recycled material, the GSR logo can be used on the end product.
+The aim is to increase the percentage of recycled materials.
+The GSR logo may only be used on the end product when a product consists of at least 50% certified recycled material.

 Further information about GRS can be found here: https://textileexchange.org/standards/recycled-claim-standard-global-recycled-standard/